gautamdhameja/substrate-poa-old/README.md

 # Substrate PoA setup & ValidatorSet module

+**An updated version of the Validator Set module (pallet) that works with latest Substrate is available here - https://github.com/gautamdhameja/substrate-validator-set.**

 A Substrate runtime which allows addition of new validators in a pure PoA fashion.
 No tokens or stake needed, just the authorities have to agree.
 This is mainly for semi-trusted consortium chain scenarios where the validators are generally known entities.

 The runtime includes a module called `ValidatorSet` which is an abstraction on top of the SRML `session` module.
 It adds logic to propose and add new validators; something similar to how the ValidatorSet contract in Parity Ethereum works.